AdobeDocs/analytics-platform.en/help/components/filters/manage-filters.md

 ---
-title: Manage filters
+title: Filters manager
 description: lean how to manage filters in Customer Journey Analytics
 exl-id: b8869560-0cf1-4e5d-a03c-dfca85d05e66
 feature: Filters
 ---
-# Manage filters
+# Filters manager

-The Filter Manager offers many ways of curating filters, such as sharing, tagging, approving, copying, deleting, and marking as favorites.
+The Filters manager offers many ways of curating filters, such as sharing, tagging, approving, copying, deleting, and marking as favorites.

-The Filter Manager shows you all the filters you own and that have been shared with you.
+The Filters manager shows you all the filters you own and that have been shared with you.
 Admin-level users can see all filters in the organization.
-This overview presents the user interface and the capabilities of the Filter Manager.
+This overview presents the user interface and the capabilities of the Filters manager.

 ![](assets/filter-manager-ui.png)

-## Access the Filter manager
+## Access the Filters manager

 1. In Customer Journey Analytics, select the **[!UICONTROL Components]** tab, then select **[!UICONTROL Filters]**.

-## Available actions in the Filter manager
+## Available actions in the Filters manager

-In the Filter manager, you can:
+In the Filters manager, you can:

 * [Filter the list of filters](/help/components/filters/filters-filter.md)